robertmarsal/dotfiles/README.md

-A backup for my configuration files!
+A backup of my configuration files.

 #### License
 The MIT License (MIT)
-Copyright (c) 2012 Robert Boloc
+Copyright (c) 2012-2017 Robert Boloc

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation